katia-brachemi/samsung-sales-data-cleaning-and-analysis/README.md

 ---

 ## ⚙️ Data Engineering & Cleaning Process
-I started by thoroughly cleaning the raw dataset to ensure the numbers were completely accurate and consistent:
+I started by thoroughly cleaning the raw dataset to ensure both the text categories and numerical values were completely accurate and consistent:

 * **Handling Missing Data:** Replaced missing text with "Unknown" and filled empty customer ratings with the average score.
 * **Standardizing Text:** Used `.str.strip()` to remove accidental spaces and `.str.title()` to fix messy capitalization in the location and product columns.